brentgroves/repsys/a_status/a_is_status.md

 - There are good Power BI training videos on youtube but Brad Cook says that domain is blocked and he thinks a reserved IP there would cause issues so he didn't try to put in a network config request.

+- It seems like I just commented on a star review not to long ago.
+Is it already time for another one?

 ## Fabric/Power BI/Notebooks Medallion Workflow

 - Finished Bronze Layer and starting Silver Layer of Medallion Workflow (clean data)